Why subscribe to Homo Vitruvius?

 In 2015, I was a featured writer in the inaugural issue of Footnote: a Literary Journal of History.

-Currently, I’m at work on a novel of the Sixteenth Century Magellan circumnavigation of the Earth, The Dream of Don Juan de Cartagena.
-I write about related topics in a regular feature of Homo Vitruvius called The Magellanic Diaries.
+I am also at work on a novel of the Sixteenth Century Magellan expedition’s circumnavigation of the Earth, The Dream of Don Juan de Cartagena.
+I wrote about related topics in an earlier, regular feature of Homo Vitruvius called The Magellanic Diaries.
+I am at work, too, on a contemporary California noir novel, adapted from my screenplay, They Called It Paradise.

 Dip your toes in to learn more